The Just Come

 “I’ll let you go, alright,” she snarled with a scowl that morphed into a malicious grin.
 “Because unlike you, I’m nice like that.”

 With unnatural strength she heaved me from the floor and slammed me into the window.
 The glass shattering drowned out my pain-ridden screams as I crashed through then plummeted towards the ground fifteen stories below.

-The cold air blew swam against my face as I fell screaming.
-Within those few seconds of falling I imagined myself becoming a flat red-like pancake when I’d hit the ground–a sick, gory, unidentifiable, bloody pancake.
-The asphalt grew closer second by falling second, until finally, I met the ground.
+The cold air swam against my face as I fell screaming.
+Within those few seconds of falling I imagined myself becoming a flat red-like pancake once I’d hit the ground–a sick, gory, unidentifiable, bloody pancake.
+The asphalt grew closer second by falling second, until finally, I collided.

 I remember my face hitting it first, the force shattering every bone in my jaw, skull, and neck before traveling through the rest of my body at it too kissed asphalt.
 The pain.
 The pain was indescribable.
 Every bone in my body was splintered and fractured–my legs, my arms, my neck.
 And the blood…I could see it pool around me as it leaked out of my broken, smooshed face and arms and legs.

 I waited for the flash of light that so many people describe seeing once you die, but it never came.
 The unending waves of pain refused to relent; freezing, then burning, then freezing me again and again while death refused to come and rescue me.
 I was conscious; could still see everything around me–feel everything around me.
 I didn’t die, or I had, and was trapped within my now lifeless corpse.
 I couldn’t breathe.
 I couldn’t move, but that pain–WHY DID I STILL FEEL THAT GOD-AWFUL PAIN!!??